 9. My Blog Is My Saviour

-Without my blog I’d probably be super depressed.
-I left a super-busy-super-creative job to have a baby.
-I then took that tiny baby and moved to a small village.
-And while walks along the beach and traipsing about the olive grove is all kinds of fun, that I can’t live without – when the Little Donkey sleeps or on those rainy days I need my blog.
+And, while walks along the beach and traipsing about the olive grove is all kinds of fun that I can’t live without – when the Little Donkey sleeps, or on those rainy days, I need my blog.
 I did it at first because I liked it, and now I blog because I NEED IT.

 10. Pictures On Facebook Make Me Cry

-Weddings, Christenings, Birthdays, heck, just photos of your girls night out cuts me up.
+Weddings, christenings, birthdays, heck, just photos of your girls’ night out cuts me up.
 Deep.
-I wanna be in those photos.
+I want to be in those photos.
 I want to be the one holding my newborn nephew, not seeing some third cousin oohing and ahhing over him on my newsfeed. *wipes the tears*

 Online shopping.
 Click, click, credit card, click.
-Hello brown package in the mail.
-I was
+Hello, brown package in the mail.

 addicted a regular user of internet shopping when I lived in Australia.
 I had everything delivered from the groceries to handmade baby clothes and everything in between.

 Now, not so much.
-Now, so many places don’t even have Croatia on their approved shipping list – including far-too-many items in Amazon that I want, but can’t have.
-Not exactly a struggle as the title would suggest, more of a massive-pain-in-the-ass.
+Now, so many places don’t even have Croatia on their approved shipping list – including far-too-many items in Amazon that I want but can’t have.
+Not precisely a struggle as the title would suggest, more of a massive-pain-in-the-ass.

 All That Whinging Aside – I Would Not Change Any Of It